vadimkantorov/perlpack/README.md

-# Primer on static build of Perl:
+# Primer on static build of Perl
 - build Perl into a single, self-contained, fully statically-linked executable
 - builds all builtin modules statically and then links them statically
 - showcases using Alpine Linux and musl libc for static linking with libc